Natural sort order

 Functionality to sort by natural sort order is now widely available in software libraries for many programming languages.
 During the 1996 MacHack conference, the Natural Order Mac OS System Extension was conceived and implemented overnight on-site as an entry for the Best Hack contest.
 Dave Koelle wrote the Alphanum Algorithm in 1997 and Martin Pool published Natural Order String Comparison in 2000.

+In some programs, for example Midnight Commander or some versions of the command-line sort and ls programs, this algorithm is called version sort.